monte-language/monte/docs/source/intro.rst

 __ http://erights.org/elib/index.html

 .. rubric:: Notes

-.. [#] Disciplined use of existing languages such as Java and
-       JavaScript can be used to build object capability systems, but the standard practices and libraries are not compatible with this discipline.

 .. [#] Miller, M.S.: `Robust Composition: Towards a Unified Approach to
        Access Control and Concurrency Control`__.
 PhD thesis, Johns